6 Common Air Conditioner Smells Answered and How to Repair the Issue

 • Home air conditioner smells sweet

-Aside from the odd smell, here are four other clues that you are dealing with a refrigerant leak.
+Aside from the strange smell, here are four other hints that you have a refrigerant leak.

-1. Bubbling or hissing sounds when your air conditioner is operating.
+1. Bubbling or hissing sounds when your air conditioner is cooling.

-2. Frost on refrigerant lines or the evaporator coil.
+2. Ice crystals on refrigerant lines or the evaporator coil.

 How You Can Fix It